Doc Rivers fired as Sixers head coach after three seasons

 “No one’s safe in our business,” Rivers said, “and I get that.”

-The Sixers fired Rivers on Tuesday morning.
+The Sixers fired Rivers on Tuesday morning, a source confirmed to NBC Sports Philadelphia.

 After being swept by the Celtics in Round 1 of the 2020 playoffs, the Sixers hired Rivers as Brett Brown’s replacement.